 Arabic Linguistics at Bayreuth is interested in the African varieties of Arabic, focusing especially on the following areas:

-Romance Linguistics is concerned with the varieties of French in Africa and studies them in different contexts, situations and areas, for instance in the media (especially radio, TV, internet) and in contexts involving the transfer of knowledge (including medical communication and sensitization campaigns).
+Romance Linguistics is concerned with the varieties of French in sub-Saharan Africa which are studied in different contexts, situations and areas, for instance in the media (especially radio, TV, internet) and in contexts involving a transfer of knowledge (including medical communication and sensitization campaigns).
 Based on theoretical concepts coming from sociolinguistics, pragmatics and interaction analysis research is mainly focused on the use of French in verbal interactions.
 Given the multilingualism of most francophone African states issues of cultural and language contact, frequently examined from a comparative perspective, are also playing an important role.